-To strengthen and expand the existing monitoring and evaluation (M&E) system to measure effectiveness and improve services and contribute to the most effective interventions for support to trauma treatment services
+To strengthen and expand existing monitoring and evaluation (M&E) system to measure effectiveness and improve services and contribute to the most effective interventions for support to trauma treatment services

-In order to achieve the objective - "treatment and rehabilitation of survivors of trauma and their family members", FRC implemented activities within this programme which will help reduce psychosocial problems and physical problems, as well as enable affected people to play their respective role within their family and community.
+In order to achieve the objective - "treatment and rehabilitation of survivors of trauma and their family members", FRC implemented activities within this programme that help reduce psychosocial problems and physical problems and enable affected people to play their role within family and community.

-Details of outputs and achievements of this project during 2012 are given with facts and figures in the ensuing analysis:
+Details of outputs and achievements of this project during 2012 are given with facts and figures in the ensuing analysis.